To Our Shareholders and Investors

 Real Estate Business

-In the consolidated fiscal year under review, there was leasing income from land in Kashiwa City, Chiba Prefecture owned by consolidated subsidiary Land Support Inc. and 17 million yen in commission income for the brokerage of a pachinko parlor site.
+In FY2025, the segment recorded rental income from the land in Kashiwa, Chiba Prefecture, owned by our consolidated subsidiary Land Support Inc., and ¥4 million in commission revenue from the delivery of rental brokerage properties.

 Others